seahorse-ai-ryan/entra-google-federation/docs/app-setup-guide.md

 1.  **Add your domain name** (`@your-domain.com`) where applicable
 2.  **Include custom server addresses** for RustDesk, VPNs, or other tools
-3.  **List organization-specific applications** from your Stage 2 script
+3.  **List organization-specific applications** that are installed by the script
 4.  **Provide IT contact information** (email, messaging app, phone)
 5.  **Include links to internal resources** (wikis, help desks, shared drives)
 6.  **Remove sections** for applications you don't use